disreguard/sig/README.md

 Defense in depth remains essential for mitigating the potential impacts of prompt injection.

 Signing gives the model a reliable anchor, but it doesn’t automatically prevent it from being misled by unsigned text if the verified instructions are permissive or underspecified.
-There is no purely prompt-level silver bullet for prompt injection, but `sig` adds a clear trust boundary: verified instructions vs. untrusted data.
+There is no purely prompt-level silver bullet for prompt injection, but `sig` reinforces a clear trust boundary.

 In practice, `sig` is most effective when paired with a pre-action audit step for sensitive tool calls: explicitly extract “instructions” found in unsigned text, evaluate them against a fixed policy, and require human approval (or deny) when they imply destructive actions, exfiltration, or privilege escalation.